aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## 3. Server-side: Create auth routes

+You'll need to create a file to hold these routes: `server/routes/auth.js`.
+Wire up your server (`server/server.js`) to use these auth routes with prefix of `/api/v1/auth` (because we told `authenticare/client` to make requests with this prefix in `client/config.js`).

-Our code already contains a file where we're going to place these routes: `/server/routes/auth.js`. `authenticare` is going to do all of the heavy lifting while responding to requests for new user registrations or user signins.
+`authenticare` is going to do all of the heavy lifting around responding to requests for new user registrations or user signins.
 There are 3 actions `authenticare` needs to do, but we need to provide the functions that perform these actions:

+- determine if a username is already in use (whether a user exists)
+- retrieve a user object based on its username
 - create a new user
-- determine if a username is already in use
-- retrieve a user object based on its username

-Fortunately, our `/server/db/users.js` file already exports these functions:
+Fortunately, our `server/db/users.js` file already exports these functions:

-- `createUser`
 - `userExists`
 - `getUserByName`
+- `createUser`

 The `authenticare/server` package exports a function called `applyAuthRoutes`.
-[Check out the docs](https://github.com/don-smith/authenticare/blob/master/docs/server/applyAuthRoutes.md).
+[Check out the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/applyAuthRoutes.md).
 Use `applyAuthRoutes` in `server/routes/auth.js`.

 Now is a good time to commit your changes and swap driver/navigator.